The Best Handyman Insurance Companies

 For handymen planning to purchase a commercial auto policy from Progressive, keep in mind that the company offers a number of ways to save money, including business experience, paid-in-full, and smart haul discounts.
 If you own a commercial vehicle that qualifies as a truck, the company’s commercial auto coverage includes the Progressive Repair Network, which can match you with reliable repair facilities in case your truck suffers physical damage.

 Progressive is also fairly transparent when it comes to pricing, helping you choose the policies that fit your budget.
 For each kind of insurance it offers, Progressive provides a national average monthly cost based on real customer data.
-The national average monthly cost for the company’s commercial auto insurance, for example, totaled $187 per month, while its average cost for workers’ compensation insurance came to $111 per month.
+The national average monthly cost for the company’s commercial auto insurance, for example, totaled $272 per month for contractor vehicles, while its average cost for workers’ compensation insurance came to $121 per month.
 While these totals are not as accurate as an actual quote from the company, they serve as good indicators for how much you can expect to spend.

 As one of the biggest names in insurance, Progressive boasts exceptionally high financial strength ratings from top credit rating agencies across the board.
-These include a superior A+ rating from AM Best, an AA from S&P, and an Aa from Moody’s.
+As of 2026, these include a superior A+ rating from AM Best, an AA from S&P, and an Aa2 from Moody’s.
+Progressive holds an unaccredited A+ rating from the BBB, which is the highest score you can receive.

 While Progressive does offer a broad range of insurance options to cover handyman businesses, it does not provide a stand-alone tools and equipment policy.
 This detail sets it apart from some of its competitors and may deter some customers.
 However, depending on what type of coverage you need, you can likely add it to Progressive’s BOP or general liability policy.